- Stop mind reading.

 There’s a classic New Yorker cartoon (Marisa Acocella) showing two singles standing at a bar and the guy saying: “Copywriting is too ‘writing.’”
 That’s the classic dilemma of advertising writers who want to be taken seriously.
 The truth is, writing … Continue reading

-Storytelling.
-This is not a new idea.
-Completely inauthentic, manufactured, magical fictions concocted to sell things have long been potent weapons of commerce.
+Advertising as storytelling is not a new idea.
 Take a look at this ancient classic from advertising guru Hal Riney.
-It’s a story (winter preparations) within … Continue reading
+It’s a story (girding for winter) played by two phony characters who are selling you a completely inauthentic (made up) product. … Continue reading

 You’ve heard it before.
 This meeting is going to be the end of all meetings.
 The one where the veil will be lifted, the balance swung to either great victory or the abyss of failure.
 Right.
 This may indeed be … Continue reading